braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities/live_activities.md

 {% sdk_min_versions swift:5.11.0 %}

 Additional prerequisites include:

-* Live Activities are only available for iPhones on iOS 16.1 and later.
+- Live Activities are only available for iPhones and iPads on iOS 16.1 and later.
 To use this feature, ensure that your project is targeting this iOS version.
-* The `Push Notification` entitlement must be added under **Signing & Capabilities** in your Xcode project.
+- The `Push Notification` entitlement must be added under **Signing & Capabilities** in your Xcode project.
+- Remotely starting a Live Activity via push notifications was introduced in version 8.Y.Z of the Braze SDK and requires iOS 17.2 and later.

 {% alert note %}
 Note that, whereas Live Activities function similarly to push notifications, they are controlled by different user settings.
 A user can opt into Live Activities but out of push notifications, and the other way around.
+By default, users are automatically opted in to Live Activity features and can opt out on a per-app basis.
 {% endalert %}

 ## Implementing a Live Activity